 Skip to main content

-Learningscripts/eval_learning.pyAre playbooks improving reward and execution modes for each learning_key?results/learning/*.json, *.md, index.json
+Learning snapshotscripts/report_learning.pyAre playbooks improving reward and execution modes for each learning_key?atlas-sdk/results/learning/*.json, *.md, index.json

-Runtimescripts/eval_dual_agent_models.pyWhich student/teacher pairings deliver the best reward vs latency?results/dual_agent_eval.json
+Runtime benchmarkingscripts/benchmark_dual_agent_models.pyWhich student/teacher pairings deliver the best reward vs latency?atlas-sdk/results/dual_agent_eval.json

-Rewardscripts/eval_reward_models.pyHow do judge stacks compare on reward, uncertainty, and escalation?results/reward/*.json
+Reward benchmarkingscripts/benchmark_reward_models.pyHow do judge stacks compare on reward, uncertainty, and escalation?atlas-sdk/results/reward/*.json (+ optional Markdown)

 Before You Run the Harnesses

-• Ensure Postgres persistence is enabled (storage.database_url) so sessions, discovery runs, and learning registry entries are available.
+• Enable Postgres persistence in your SDK config (storage.database_url) so the scripts can read sessions, discovery runs, and learning registry entries.

-• Seed your .env with the model API keys required by each harness.
-The scripts call load_dotenv_if_available() before executing.
+• Load .env with the provider API keys required by each harness—the SDK scripts call load_dotenv_if_available() before executing.

 • Review gating defaults to approved sessions only.
-Approve runs via arc-atlas review or override filters with the CLI options documented below when you intentionally include pending data.
+Approve runs via arc-atlas review or override filters explicitly when you intend to include pending/quarantined data.

 --database-url postgresql://atlas:atlas@localhost:5433/atlas \